blcxtranslations/blcx/_translated/chapter-0027.md

 Focus on cultivating!

 Day by day, Lin Xuan's studies progressed smoothly.
-His first spell, the Spirit Shield, was a defensive spell, it was also the Spirit Gathering, and even Foundation Building cultivators favourite and most used basic defensive spell.
+His first spell, the Spirit Shield, was a defensive spell, it was also the Spirit Condensation, and even Foundation Establishment cultivators favourite and most used basic defensive spell.

 The principle is not difficult, it could even be said to be very simple.
 It was to use spiritual power to cover the body, which could block the enemy's attack.